drgr33n/microsoft-teams-linux/README.md

 # microsoft-teams-linux
-Small XDG Desktop configuration file and images to start a Teams chromium session using the app flag.
-This allows screensharing while in a Wayland session.
+Small XDG Desktop configuration file to launch a Microsoft Teams chromium session using the app flag.
+This allows screen sharing while within a Wayland session via WebRTC.

+More information to follow.